 Although the proposed method can fall in the category of the integrated approaches, the scheduling and the planning of the events are separated at two different levels.
 A specific MGA trajectory model was developed to automatically schedule the events, if a plan is available, and to provide a good estimation of the feasibility and quality of a trajectory.
 A novel algorithm, partially inspired by the Ant Colony Optimization (ACO) paradigm [7], was devised to explore the space of possible plans.
 ACO was originally created to solve the Travelling Salesman Problem [8], and later successfully applied to a number of other discrete optimisation problems.
 Here the original idea behind ACO was elaborated to solve the planning problem associated to the design of MGA trajectories.
-The basic ACO paradigm is hybridized with a taboo strategy based on an external archive on infeasible solutions.
 In the literature, some ACO-derived meta-heuristics exist for the specific solution of different scheduling problems.
 In particular, Merkle et al. [9] proposed to apply ACO to the solution of the Resource-Constrained Project Scheduling Problem, while Blum, in his work [10], suggested the hybridization of Ant Colony Optimization with a probabilistic version of Beam Search for the solution of the Open Shop Scheduling problem.

 In this paper, at first we will present the trajectory model and the integrated scheduling of the events, then the novel ACO-based algorithm and how the plan is constructed.
-Finally, two case studies will demonstrate the effectiveness of the proposed approach at solving known space trajectory design problems.
+Finally, three case studies will demonstrate the effectiveness of the proposed approach at solving known space trajectory design problems.

-2 TRAJECTORY MODEL
+TRAJECTORY MODEL